edurbrito/master-thesis-ut/presentations/01-notes.md

 But first, I shall introduce you again to the concept of a (digital) Proof-of-Location.
-Which is nothing more profound than an electronic certificate that assuredly attests one’s relative position in both space and time.
+Which is nothing more profound than an electronic certificate that attests one’s relative position in both space and time.

 The general idea is that this location proof